 It finally happened last year– I went to look in the mirror and saw my mother.
-I thought about how swiftly life can zoom past while we are in the fast lane, but when we move over to the slow lane we get a glimpse of the rearview mirror.
+I thought about how swiftly life can zoom past while we are in the fast lane, but when we move over to the slow lane, we get a glimpse of the rearview mirror.
 Flowers and quilts come to mind.
-The next time you pass a flower fully in bloom standing in all its glory stop and drink in its perfume and vibrancy because it will fade, but so will we.
+The next time you pass a flower entirely in bloom standing in all its glory stop and drink in its perfume and vibrancy because it will fade, but so will we.
 Each flower from the red velvet petals of the rose to the lemony yellow buttercups will have its moment when it stands proudly at attention, marching out in all its glory.

 And so will we.

 First things first– the flower.
 A tiny seed encased in a hard coat gets pushed down into the dark soil.
 A tiny sprout, a tiny leaf, a tiny stem, and a tiny birth has happened.
 Picture a baby in the womb coming out of darkness into the marvelous light of life.
 Our environment can be dangerous.
 Some seeds need to go through a fire in order to survive.
 Some seeds need more nutrients and more light.
 It’s the same way with us.